Bangladesh Garment Workers

 GAIN supports local production of multinutrient supplements and is involved in the launch of a home-fortification program as an intervention strategy to reduce iron-deficiency anemia.
 An initial batch was distributed in early December 2013 in Benue State; and another is scheduled to be released in May 2014, reaching a total of 101,000 children aged between 6 months and just under 5 years old.

-Pakistan’s National Nutrition Survey (2011) indicates slow progress on nutrition, with 44 percent of children under age 5 chronically malnourished and 15 percent acutely malnourished.
-Maternal malnutrition is also a significant problem— 15 percent of non-pregnant mothers have chronic energy deficiency (low BMI), and a third of mothers are either overweight (21%) or obese (9.5%), indicating a double burden of under-and-over-nutrition.
+Pakistan has one of the highest malnutrition burdens in the world.
+The National Nutrition Survey in 2011 revealed that 44% of children under the age of five were chronically malnourished while 15% were acutely malnourished.
+Maternal malnutrition is also a significant problem, with 15% of non-pregnant mothers having chronic energy deficiency (low BMI) and a third of mothers either overweight (21%) or obese (9.5%).
+This indicates a complex double burden of both under and over-nutrition.

 Senegal is one of the world’s most underdeveloped countries, with nearly half the population living in poverty.
 The cycle of poverty is catalyzed by the persistent problems brought on by the country’s high rate of malnutrition.
 Malnutrition, which causes mental and physical stunting, greatly hinders people’s ability to work their way out of the hold of poverty.
 In 2010, GAIN initiated a grant with Cellule de Lutte contre la Malnutrition (CLM) to fortify wheat flour and oil in Senegal.
 GAIN supports CLM to provide nutrients to the population at the correct levels.